-Fig. 4 A aaaaA4
+Fig. 3B

-5.3 Drain Valve and Fluid Sampler
+5.3 Drain Valve & Fluid Sampler

-The Drain Valve and Fluid Sampler (Fig. 5) is provided to facilitate sampling of the dielectric fluid for testing and other purposes.
+The Drain Valve and Fluid Sampler (Fig. 4) is provided to facilitate sampling of the dielectric fluid for testing and other purposes.
 The valve is also equipped with a plug ranging from $\frac{1}{2}$ " to 2" to provide means of draining the dielectric fluid.
+Three phase Submersible transformers come equipped with a drain valve and fluid sampler, while it remains optional for single phase Submersible transformers.